odigos-io/odigos/README.md

 ## Installation

-The easiest way to install Odigos is to use our [Helm chart](https://github.com/keyval-dev/odigos-charts) by running the following commands:
+The easiest way to install Odigos is to use our [Helm chart](https://github.com/keyval-dev/odigos-charts):

 ```console
 helm repo add odigos https://keyval-dev.github.io/odigos-charts/